toblinkz/doc-ssr-test/content/events-and-reports.md

 ## Outbound Message (Delivery Report)
 An outbound message is a message routed from a client or an application and delivered to the end user's mobile phone.
 You can receive delivery status report of your messages sent in your application using Termii's Webhook Notification.
-Add your webhook url in your <a style="" href="https://termii.com/account/webhook/config">termii developer console</a>
+Add your webhook url in your <a style="text-decoration:underline" href="https://termii.com/account/webhook/config">termii developer console</a>

 <b>Request Type : </b>
 `POST`